A proof of Dunfield-Gukov-Rasmussen Conjecture: Combinatorial link homologies

 \subsubsection{Reduced homology}

 The~above constructions can be repeated with the~reduced bimodule $\set{SoergelRed}$.
 Taking the~full Hochschild homology as in \eqref{eq:HHH-unreduced} produces an~invariant link homology $\HHH'(L)$ that categorifies $(\avar - \avar^{-1})P_L(\avar, \qvar)$.
 The~complex again splits into two copies of a~smaller complex $C^{\textrm{red}}(L)$ that computes the~\emph{reduced homology} $\HHH^{\textrm{red}}(L)$.
 In order to see this, observe that $\set{SoergelRed}$ is isomorphic to the~submodule $\set{Soergel}' \subset \set{Soergel}$ generated by differences of variables; the~variable $x_i \in R$ acts on $\set{Soergel}'$ by multiplication with $x_i - x_\basepoint$.
-This submodule is isomorphic to the~reduced Soergel bimodule as defined in \cite{MR3611725} if 2 is invertible. \footnote{ In the~original definition the~reduced Soergel bimodule is generated only by differences of variables associated with edges at the~same level, which is only enough to generate twice the~difference of any two variables. } Furthermore, when $k$ is invertible, then
+This submodule is isomorphic to the~reduced Soergel bimodule as defined in \cite{MR3611725} if 2 is invertible.\footnote{ In the~original definition, the~reduced Soergel bimodule is generated by the differences of variables associated with edges at the~same level, which is only enough to generate twice the~difference of any two variables. } Furthermore, when $k$ is invertible in $\scalars$, then

-so that reducing to $K'$ coincides with taking Hochschild homology with respect to the~subalgebra $R'\subset R$ generated by differences of variables.
+For instance, one has $ k x_k= e_1+\sum_{i=1}^{k-1}i(x_{i+1}-x_{i})$.
+Hence, reducing to $K'$ coincides with taking Hochschild homology with respect to the~subalgebra $R'\subset R$ generated by differences of variables.
 Notice that the~identification $\set{SoergelRed} \cong \set{Soergel}'$ commutes with the~natural action of $R'$ on both bimodules.
 This is how the~reduced homology was originally defined \cite{MR3611725, MR2339573, MR2421131}.
-Its Poincaré polynomial
+Its Poincar\'e polynomial

 is a new link invariant, where ${\HHH^{\textrm{red}}}^{i,j,n}(L)$ is the~homology in $i$th homological, $j$th (modified) Hochschild and $n$th quantum degree.
 This construction categorifies the~HOMFLY--PT polynomial $P_L(\avar,\qvar)$ in the~sense that for any link $L$ there is an~equality of power series in $\qvar$